-With approx. 35 locations in Germany, Austria and Switzerland, the M+M VAR segment provides full area coverage and is able to serve the customers interdisciplinary solutions.
-In respect of the purchase volume from Autodesk (2010: nearly EUR 30 mln), the M+M group is their largest VAR (Value-Added Reseller) in Europe.
+With more than 40 locations in Germany, Austria and Switzerland, M+M today provides full area coverage and can serve the customers interdisciplinary solutions.
+M+M is an Autodesk Platinum Partner and the largest European Autodesk VAR (Value Added Reseller).